kojq/gal/SECURITY.md

 ## Reporting a Vulnerability

-A security vulnerability is a weakness that enables attackers to compromise confidentiality, integrity, and availability.
+A security vulnerability is a weakness in computational logic enabling attackers to compromise confidentiality, integrity, OR availability.

 Private vulnerability reporting is enabled for the repository.